What is the Belly Mapping® Method?

 If a mother hasn’t already, encourage her to take a day or two to learn her baby’s habits.
 She will notice more details about her baby’s movements when she is semi-sitting and breathing deeply and slowly.

-What to do when baby’s position isn’t ideal
+What to do if someone thinks baby’s position isn’t ideal

 The “Three Anterior” babies have the easiest time rotating to the final birth position of Occiput Anterior.
 Babies in the anterior position can benefit from most of the same techniques we recommend by having less resistance or twists in the muscles lining the pelvis when the Three Balances and other techniques and birth positions are used.